 There are options for taping the foot or wearing a night splint but I didn’t explore those because I didn’t think they would really do anything helpful.
 At least for me.

 Nothing was particularly helpful to bring healing except the massage but I did’t think that was sufficient alone, until…

 (I feel like I’m doing an infomercial!)

 …I started digging deep online to find some answers and came across a sports therapist who had dealt with plantar fasciitis himself.
-He recommended a cocktail of supplements that I took religiously for several weeks and the improvement was remarkable.
+He recommended a cocktail of supplements that I took, and still take, religiously because they’re just good for me in general, and the improvement was remarkable.